CatalinTermure/Avionase/README.md

 Application similar to the battleships paper game, but with plane shapes.

-Status: Dropped due to bad gameplay on mobile phones.
+Status: Dropped due to bad gameplay on mobile devices.